joelcorey/Hatchways-Workorders/README.md

 # Hatchways Workorders

 This is a coding challenge for Hatchways.
+To see the requirements open the PDF included in this repo.

+## Time taken to complete

+10 hours

+## Challenges faced

+Time management and distraction were issues.
+I also struggled with this challenge even though I have built for more complicated projects.
+I ate some humble pie.
+And that's okay!
+I learned and adapted.

 ## Some things I usually struggle with and some links to resources and tutorials I used to solve